SlothLabs/kotlin-mail/README.md

             +subject("Only a Test")
             +(header("Content-Type", "text/html") or sizeIsAtLeast(1024))
             +sentOnOrBefore(Date())
-            markAsRead(true) // notice the lack of unary plus, default: false }
+            markAsRead = true // notice the lack of unary plus, default: false }

         results.forEach {